For the holidays or birthdays, having these GAPS diet party food ideas on hand will ensure you and your family will never miss out on any of the fun!

 Since it uses whole, naturally sourced ingredients to make meals, meals on the GAPS diet tend to be healthier than your traditional American diet.
 I love that!

-For example, whenever I am making GAPs approved burgers, I will take ground beef from a local farmer versus buying meat at the store.
+For example, whenever I am making GAP-approved burgers, I will take ground beef from a local farmer versus buying meat at the store.

 - The GAPs diet also encourages so many fermented foods as well as vegetables that can help our bodies digest to the fullest capacity, and bring balance to the microbiome.
 As a mom, I love having the ability to prevent inflammation, constipation, and any other tummy troubles that kids can face.